FredLunnon/ClifFred/README.md

   Module  <GA_scripts.py>  contains several examples of complete though sparsely documented applications using the engine.
-The first section includes a short toolkit for generating random test data, followed by increasingly elaborate sections demonstrating various GA identities.
+The first section includes a short toolkit for generating random test data, followed by increasingly elaborate sections demonstrating GA identities, including triality in  Spin(8) .
 The final two sections comprise nontrivial geometric applications: measurement of a tetrahedron in Euclidean 3-space, and the Apollonian problem in contact (Poincaré) 2-space.